 There are many different types of fuel additives that are available to use.
-Caterpillar does not generally recommend the use of fuel additives.
+Cat does not generally recommend the use of fuel additives.

-In special circumstances, Caterpillar recognizes the need for fuel additives.
-Fuel additives need to be used with caution.
+In special circumstances, Cat recognizes the need for fuel additives.
+Fuel additives should be used with caution.
 The additive may not be compatible with the fuel.
 Some additives may precipitate.
 This action causes deposits in the fuel system.
 The deposits may cause seizure.
 Some additives may plug fuel filters.
 Some additives may be corrosive, and some additives may be harmful to the elastomers in the fuel system.
 Some additives may damage emission control systems.
-Some additives may raise fuel sulfur levels above the maximum allowed by the United States (U.S.) Environmental Protection Agency (EPA) and/or, as appropriate, other regulatory agencies.
+Some additives may raise fuel sulfur levels above the maximum allowed by the United States (U.S.) Environmental Protection Agency (EPA) or other regulatory agencies.
 Consult your fuel supplier for those circumstances when fuel additives are required.
 Your fuel supplier can make recommendations for additives to use and for the proper level of treatment.

 Note: Metallic fuel additives can cause fuel system/ injector fouling and after treatment device fouling.
-Caterpillar discourages the use of metallic fuel additives in most applications.
-Metallic fuel additives should only be used in applications where their use is specifically recommended by Caterpillar.
+Cat discourages the use of metallic fuel additives in most applications.
+Metallic fuel additives should only be used in applications where the use is recommended by Cat.

-Note: Diesel fuel additives/conditioners may not improve markedly poor diesel fuel properties enough to make them acceptable for use.
+Note: Diesel fuel additives/conditioners may not improve markedly poor diesel fuel properties enough to make the fuel acceptable for use.